georgeparisis/georgeparisis.github.io/_pages/publications.md

 #### Journal papers
-[J16] A. Ibraheem, Z. Sheng, G Parisis, "On the optimal design of fully identifiable next-generation in-vehicle networks", in *Computer Communications*, 2024 (to appear)
+[J16] A. Ibraheem, Z. Sheng, G Parisis, "On the optimal design of fully identifiable next-generation in-vehicle networks", in *Computer Communications*, 2024 (to appear).
 <br>
 [J15] L. Giacomoni and G. Parisis, "RayNet: A Simulation Platform for Developing Reinforcement Learning-Driven Network Protocols", in *ACM Transactions on Modeling and Computer Simulation*, Volume 34, Issue 3, pp 1–25, doi: 10.1145/3653975.
 <br>